Chattanooga Probate Litigation Attorneys

 Litigation causes a lot of anxiety for the participants – especially when people are already mourning the life of a loved one.
 Relax.
 Take a deep breath.
 We’ll explain your rights and guide you through each step of the litigation process.

 Contact a knowledgeable, trustworthy probate litigation attorney today

-At Wagner & Wagner Attorneys at Law, we employ years of experience with the law and in the community to benefit our clients and their families during some of the most difficult periods of their lives.
-If you or a family member has any questions about a probate litigation issue, speak with an experienced probate lawyer our firm at 423-756-7923 or complete our contact form to schedule a free consultation.
+At Wagner & Wagner Attorneys at Law, our Chattanooga probate litigation lawyers are seasoned trial lawyers.
+We understand the Tennessee laws that govern wills and other estate documents.
+We work with you, other relatives who support your claim, financial professionals, and others to present the strongest evidence in support of your claim.
+If you or a family member has any questions about a probate litigation issue, speak with an experienced probate lawyer by calling us or completing our contact form to schedule a free consultation.
 We also offer legal services to clients in Chattanooga, Cleveland, and all surrounding counties.